JOHN COLTRANE'S TONE CIRCLE

 In Western music theory there are 13 intervals from Tonic (unison) to Octave.
 These intervals are the: Unison, Minor Second, Major Second, Minor Third, Major Third, Fourth, Tritone, Fifth, Minor Sixth, Major Sixth, Minor Seventh, Major Seventh and Octave.
 When we look at these intervals (or pitch classes) and how they relate to one another in the musical tone circles, some nice geometric shapes appear.

 Note: If you are interested in a more esoteric-philosophical perspective on the intervals, then read the article: "The Function of the Intervals" on Roel's World.

-An interesting variant to the 'Circle of Fifths/Fourths' is the 'Coltrane Circle', created by saxophonist John Coltrane (perhaps based on Nicolas Slominksy's Thesaurus of scales and musical patterns?) and was used by Yusef Lateef for his work "Repository of Scales and Melodic Patterns".
+An interesting variant to the 'Circle of Fifths/Fourths' is the 'Coltrane Circle', created by saxophonist John Coltrane (perhaps influenced and based on the Joseph Schillinger System of Musical Composition and/or Nicolas Slominksy's Thesaurus of scales and musical patterns?) and was used by Yusef Lateef for his work "Repository of Scales and Melodic Patterns".

 In the drawing (on the left) there are a couple of sharps notated, they have been replaced by Corey Mwamba with their enharmonic equivalents (C♯ = D♭ and F♯ = G♭) in his drawings.

 The circles above might seem a bit odd, but if we "simplify" the circle things become a lot clearer.

 What we see is a circle with two concentric rings.